Skip to content

 Challenges of Cross-Compilation

-System call differences: Different operating systems have different system call interfaces, which need to be properly handled in the code.
+System Call Differences: Different operating systems have different system call interfaces, and these differences need to be handled properly in the code.

-Endianness issues: Different architectures might use different byte orders (big-endian or little-endian), requiring special attention when handling network protocols or file formats.
+Endianness Issues: Different architectures may use different endianness (big-endian or little-endian), which requires special attention when handling network protocols or file formats.

-Pointer size: The pointer size differs between 32-bit and 64-bit architectures, which can lead to subtle bugs.
+Pointer Size: Pointer sizes differ between 32-bit and 64-bit architectures, which can lead to subtle bugs.

-Floating-point operations: Floating-point implementations may vary slightly across platforms, and some embedded platforms lack a hardware floating-point unit entirely.
+Floating Point Operations: Implementations of floating-point operations may vary slightly across platforms, and some embedded platforms even lack hardware floating-point units.

 CMake Build System Basics